Free tool

 Move the request action higher on mobile pages when the business relies on quote leads.

-Rerun the scan after publishing and use monitoring if widgets or CRM scripts change often.
+Rerun the scan after publishing, especially if widgets or CRM scripts change often.

-Static form evidence or browser evidence indicates a disabled submit action near the quote request path.
+Static form evidence or public page details indicates a disabled submit action near the quote request path.

 Fix: Repair form state logic, spam-protection rules, or widget scripts, then retest without submitting customer data.